ritik-roushan-rana/Emergency_vehicle/README.md

   - The system now divides the road into LEFT and RIGHT lanes, counting vehicles in each lane per frame.
   - Each detected vehicle is marked with a colored dot (blue for left lane, yellow for right lane) for clear lane visualization.
 - **Blockage/Jam Detection:**
-  - If both lanes exceed a tunable vehicle count threshold (default: 20), the road is considered blocked.
+  - If both lanes exceed 10 vehicles, the road is considered blocked/congested.
-  - In a jam, both signals turn RED and a warning is displayed.
+  - In heavy congestion (no emergency), both signals turn RED and a warning is displayed.
 - **Emergency Blocked Override:**
-  - If an emergency vehicle is detected during a jam, the system flashes a BLUE signal for the emergency lane and displays a priority warning overlay, urging drivers to clear the path.
+  - If an emergency vehicle is detected during congestion, the system flashes a BLUE signal for the emergency lane and displays a priority warning overlay, urging drivers to clear the path.
   - The emergency vehicle's bounding box and label remain visible.
 - **Adaptive Signal Logic:**
-  - If only an emergency vehicle is present (no jam), its lane gets GREEN, the other stays RED, and a priority message is shown.
+  - If only an emergency vehicle is present (no congestion), its lane gets GREEN, the other stays RED, and a priority message is shown.
+  - **Normal Alternating Mode** (no emergency, no congestion):
+    - **Cycle 1**: LEFT lane → GREEN, RIGHT lane → RED (7 seconds)
+    - **Cycle 2**: RIGHT lane → GREEN, LEFT lane → RED (7 seconds)
+    - **Cycle 3**: LEFT lane → GREEN, RIGHT lane → RED (7 seconds)
-  - Otherwise, signals alternate every interval for balanced flow.
+    - This alternating pattern continues indefinitely for balanced traffic flow.
-- **Heavy Congestion Handling (NEW):**
+- **Heavy Congestion Handling:**
-  - If both lanes have more than 20 vehicles and no emergency vehicle is present, the system marks the road as "blocked".
+  - If both lanes have more than 10 vehicles and no emergency vehicle is present, the system marks the road as "blocked".
   - Both signals turn RED and a warning message "HEAVY CONGESTION DETECTED!
 WAITING TO CLEAR" is displayed.
   - The system continuously monitors vehicle counts during this state.
   - Once one lane drops below 15 vehicles, that lane is given GREEN to help clear traffic, while the other remains RED.
 A message indicates which lane is being cleared.
-  - When both lanes are below congestion levels, normal alternating signal logic resumes automatically.
+  - When both lanes are below congestion levels (< 15), normal alternating signal logic resumes automatically.
   - This logic does not interfere with emergency detection or blockage override, ensuring emergency vehicles always have top priority.
 - **All previous features (route preview, FPS, overlays, etc.) are preserved.**